piccoloaiutante/schemaless-postgres/ltree/Readme.md

 GROUP BY subpath(path,1,1)
 ```

-To achieve that we needed to
+To achieve that we needed to:

 - select the name of the College with `subpath(path,1,1)`: so getting `Art` from `DIT.Art.CreativeArts)`
 - select name of Schools with `subpath(path,2,1)`: so getting `CreativeArts` from `DIT.Art.CreativeArts)`
 - fiter path with 3 elements with `nlevel(path) = 3`